MarimerLLC/BlazorHol/labs/17/readme.md

 ## Using Local Storage

-1. Add a reference to the `Blazord.LocalStorage` NuGet package (https://github.com/Blazored/LocalStorage)
+1. Add a reference to the `Blazored.LocalStorage` NuGet package (https://github.com/Blazored/LocalStorage)
 2. Register the `LocalStorageService` in the `Program.cs` file:

 ```csharp